After bombing Hiroshima and Nagasaki, the US had a plan to nuke a third Japanese city, and that city was "probably Tokyo".

 One of Vincent Van Gogh's "Sunflower" paintings was destroyed on the day that the Hiroshima atomic bomb detonated, during an American bombing raid on the city Ashiya.
 The Japanese collector who owned the painting could not rescue it from the flames because the elaborate frame was too heavy.

-92. A plastic that can resist 75 Hiroshima bombs.
+92. A plastic material named Starlite is claimed by its creator has the ability to resist 75 Hiroshima bombs.

 93. Ypres, one of the places where chemical warfare was first used, maintains a close friendship with Hiroshima, where nuclear weapons were first used.
 The city governments advocate for nuclear disarmament and for the avoidance of targeting cities in war.